 Brazil-born fitness startup Gympass to launch NYC Tech Hub with Kiril Tsemekhman following its recent $300M funding from Softbank

 Gympass, a fitness startup and the world’s leading corporate wellness partner for physical activity, has revealed plans to use a portion of its recent $300 million funding from Softbank to launch a brand new Tech Hub in NYC.
-The new data science hub and an AI Applications team that will be used to create meaningful and efficient experiences through customization of the user’s journey on the platform.
+The new data science hub and an AI Applications team will be used to create meaningful and efficient experiences through customization of the user’s journey on the platform.

 Founded in 2012 by Cesar Carvalho, Joao Barbosa, and Vinícius Ferriani, the São Paulo, Sao Paulo, Brazil-based Gympass is a fitness discovery platform connecting the world’s network of fitness facilities to companies and its employees.
 Gympass empowers companies to engage the workforce in physical activity by providing access to a network of workout facilities.
 With a monthly membership, companies can help employees find an activity the employees will like.The company’s goal is to multiply the number of people exercising at every company to create a healthier and more engaged workforce.